Dance: Ballet

 Ballet is notable for the risks of injury due to the biomechanics of the ankle and the toes, as the main support for the rest of the movements.
 With the pointe shoe, the design specifically brings all of the toes together to allow the toes to be stood on for longer periods.

 There are accessories associated with pointe shoes that help to mitigate injury and soothe pain while dancing, including things such as toe pads, toe tape, and cushions.

 Body image

 Dancers are publicly thought to be very preoccupied with their body image to fit a certain mold in the industry.
 Research indicates that dancers do have greater difficulty controlling their eating habits as a large number strive for the art form's ideal body mass.
-Some dancers often resort to abusive tactics to maintain a certain image.
+Some dancers often resort to disordered eating to maintain a certain image.
 Common scenarios include dancers abusing laxatives for weight control and ending up falling into unhealthy eating disorders.
 Studies show that a large number of dancers use at least one method of weight control, including over-exercising and food restriction.
 The pressure for dancers to maintain a below-average weight affects their eating and weight-controlling behaviours and their lifestyle.
 Due to its artistic nature, dancers tend to have many hostile self-critical tendencies.
 Commonly seen in performers, a variety of individuals may likely be resistant to concepts of self-compassion.